Third party liability insurance

 (Motorcycle liability coverage provides protection against passenger injury claims outside Manitoba.)

 The $200,000 limit is the minimum required by law in Manitoba and most other provinces.
 For more protection, you may want to increase your coverage – especially if you travel outside Manitoba, even if only for one-day or weekend trips.
 You can buy optional coverage through Manitoba Public Insurance to increase your third party liability protection to $1 million, $2 million, $5 million, $7 million or $10 million.

 An off-road vehicle, or ORV, is any wheeled or tracked motorized vehicle designed or adapted to travel cross-country on land, water, ice, snow, marsh, swamp land or other natural terrain.
 Snowmobiles, all-terrain vehicles, dune buggies and dirt bikes are some examples of ORVs.
-Examples of vehicles not considered to be ORVs are: a golf cart, a garden or lawn tractor, a special mobile machine, a farm tractor and a farming implement.
+Examples of vehicles not considered to be ORVs are a golf cart, a garden or lawn tractor, infrastructure equipment and agriculture equipment.